geoffyuen/designdev/dev/wordpress/readme.md

     	'social_menu' => 'Your Social Account URLs'
     ) );

-### Enqueue Jquery that doesn't come install in WP
+### Enqueue Jquery that doesn't come installed in WP (still on v1 at the time of this writing)

 functions.php